Tempera – water based painting medium in which the colour pigment is mixed with egg yolk

 Rather than a project, we will show you the stages you need to take to make your own egg tempera paints to create a painting of your own.

-To do so, you will need a glass, an egg, water, white vinegar, tube watercolour pigments and a small paintbrush.
+To do so, you will need a glass, an egg, water, white vinegar, tube of watercolour paint or powder pigments and a small paintbrush.

 Note: Some recipes choose not to use vinegar, but it gives you more time (several hours) to use the egg before it spoils.